Hemocyanin: The hemocyanin superfamily

 The arthropod hemocyanin superfamily is composed of phenoloxidases, hexamerins, pseudohemocyanins or cryptocyanins, and (dipteran) hexamerin receptors.

-Phenoloxidase are copper containing tyrosinases.
+Phenoloxidase are copper-containing tyrosinases.
 These proteins are involved in the process of sclerotization of arthropod cuticle, in wound healing, and humoral immune defense.
 Phenoloxidase is synthesized by zymogens and are activated by cleaving an N-terminal peptide.

 Hexamerins are storage proteins commonly found in insects.
 These proteins are synthesized by the larval fat body and are associated with molting cycles or nutritional conditions.

 Pseudohemocyanin and cryptocyanins genetic sequences are closely related to hemocyanins in crustaceans.
 These proteins have a similar structure and function, but lack the copper binding sites.

 The evolutionary changes within the phylogeny of the hemocyanin superfamily are closely related to the emergence of these different proteins in various species.
-The understanding of proteins within this superfamily would not be well understood without the extensive studies of hemocyanin in arthropods.
+The proteins within this superfamily would not be well understood without the extensive studies of hemocyanin in arthropods.